+Benjamin Franklin said, “In this world, nothing can be said to be certain, except death and taxes.”
 While the old saying might be morbid, it is difficult to deny its accuracy.
-But unlike the grim reaper, we know exactly when the tax season cometh.
+Unlike the grim reaper, we know exactly when tax season comes.
 Best of all, with some preparation and organization, it doesn’t have to be all that bad.

-Tax season is here and your taxes are due at the end of this month (April 30), and if you haven’t started working on them, you better get started.
-If you are late, the Canadian Revenue Agency (CRA) charges a 5 per cent penalty on your 2015 balance owing, and adds on an extra 1 per cent for every month your return is late.
+Tax season is here and your taxes are due at the end of this month, and if you haven’t started working on them, you should.
+If you’re late, the Canadian Revenue Agency (CRA) charges a five per cent penalty on your previous year’s balance owing, adding on an extra one per cent for every month your return is late.

-“Household debt is at an all-time high, and we certainly don’t need extra bills,” says Schwartz.
-“Some simple preparation will help you avoid penalties, stress, and hopefully position you to actually receive a refund.”
+“Household debt is at an all-time high, and we certainly don’t need extra bills,” says Jeff Schwartz, executive director, Consolidated Credit Counseling Services of Canada.
+“Some simple preparation will help you avoid penalties and stress, and hopefully position you to actually receive a refund.”

-Schwartz and the team at Consolidated Credit put together a list of five tips to help Canadians prepare for tax season.
-Be sure to incorporate these actions on an on-going basis and things will get easier each year.
+Schwartz and the team at Consolidated Credit have put together a list of five tips to help Canadians prepare for tax season.
+Be sure to incorporate these actions on an ongoing basis and things will get easier each year.

 - Play the accordion.
-No, we are not recommending starting a Polka band.
+No, we are not recommending starting a polka band.
 Instead, buy an accordion file folder and keep track of receipts, T-slips, Notice of Assessments, and so on.
-The CRA has a helpful video to help you organize your folders, as well as a checklist of the key tax documents you will need.

 - Pay your tab.
 Find out if you owe money to a government agency.
 Having an outstanding amount due to overpaid benefits, balances due from previous years’ returns, or provincial fines, will cause delays in assessments.